-The 85 year rule automatically applies to flexible retirements (where the Scheme member is subject to the 85 year rule) even when flexible retirement occurs on or after age 552 and before age 60.
+The 85 year rule automatically applies to flexible retirements (if the Scheme member is protected by the 85 year rule) even when flexible retirement occurs before age 60.
 Where flexible retirement occurs before NPA, the employer has discretion to waive in whole or in part (at a cost to the employer) any reductions that may apply.

 Any other benefits that a member has paid extra contributions for will be payable in accordance with guidance issued by the Department for Communities.

+Redundancy and business efficiency retirement

+A Scheme member will receive immediate unreduced pension benefits if they:

+are made redundant, or are dismissed on business efficiency grounds (including termination by mutual consent in the case of business efficiency), and

+are age 55 or over, and

+have met the two-year vesting period.

+The redundancy can be voluntary or compulsory.

+Redundancy or business efficiency retirements will incur a strain on the fund cost if they occur before the member’s Normal Pension Age.
+This is because the benefits (excluding any additional pension purchased by the member) are not reduced for early payment.

+It is always in the employer’s interest to obtain a quote including the strain cost when a member of the Scheme could be made redundant over age 55.
+Although the member may not have a substantial amount of service or pension accrual with their current employer, they may have transferred in previous pension benefits which the employer is not aware of.
+This could mean a large and unexpected cost due to the unreduced payment of the member’s benefits.

+Ill health retirement

+If a member has to leave work due to illness, they may be able to take ill-health retirement.

+To qualify for ill-health retirement, the employer must be satisfied that the member is:

+permanently unable to do their job until their Normal Pension Age, and

+have a reduced likelihood of being capable of undertaking gainful employment before their normal pension age.

+The member must have met the two-year vesting period.

+Change to normal minimum pension age

+The government has confirmed that the normal minimum pension age will increase from 55 to 57 from 6 April 2028.
+The earliest age that people who joined the LGPS(NI) on or after 4 November 2021 can take their pension will rise to 57 from April 2028.
+We await a decision on whether there will be a protected pensionable age for the LGPS(NI).
+The changes will not affect members who retire due to ill-health.

 Payments made after leaving

 Any retrospective payments that fall within the definition of pensionable pay will require the relevant employee and employer contributions paid on them.
 If further pensionable payments are made after termination of Scheme membership in a job and after data has already been submitted to NILGOSC, the revised data (if the payment is made in the year of leaving) or new data (if the payment is made in a year after leaving) must be submitted to NILGOSC together with the date the additional payment was made.

 The additional pension resulting from a retrospective payment made after leaving (e.g. from a backdated pay award or backdated re-grading) is treated as if it were received on the day before the active member's account was closed and the pension in the account is retrospectively recalculated.
-For a pension already in payment, NILGOSC would be required to calculate and pay any arrears due and to undertake new lifetime allowance and annual allowance checks.
+For a pension already in payment, NILGOSC would be required to calculate and pay any arrears due and to check the lump sum limits and the member’s annual allowance position.